 There is evidence of Homo erectus in China from several regions and time periods.
 Homo erectus fossils from northern China, collectively known as "Peking Man," are some of the most famous human fossils in the world.
 Dated to about 400,000-700,000 years ago, they were excavated from the site of Zhoukoudian, near the outskirts of Beijing.
-Hundreds of bones and teeth, including six nearly complete skulls, were excavated from the cave in the 1920s and 1930s.
+Hundreds of bones and teeth, including six nearly complete skulls, were excavated from a cave in the 1920s and 1930s.
 Much of the fossils' fame comes from the fact that they disappeared under mysterious circumstances.
 As Japan advanced into China during World War II, Chinese authorities, concerned for the security of the fossils, packed up the boxes and arranged for them to be transported to the United States.
 But in the chaos of the war, they vanished and were never heard about again.
-What exactly happened to them is murky-there are several conflicting accounts.
-Fortunately, an anatomist named Frans Weidenreich who had previously studied the bones had made casts and measurements of the skulls, so this valuable information was not lost.
-More recent excavations, at Longgushan "Dragon Bone Cave" at Zhoukoudian, of tools, living sites, and food remains, have revealed much about the lifestyle of Homo erectus during this time.
+Fortunately, an anatomist named Frans Weidenreich had previously studied the bones and made casts and measurements of the skulls, so this valuable information was not lost.
+More recent excavations at Longgushan "Dragon Bone Cave" at Zhoukoudian-of tools, living sites, and food remains-have revealed much about the lifestyle of Homo erectus during this time.

-Despite this lengthy history of scientific research, China, compared to Africa, was perceived as somewhat peripheral to the study of hominin evolution.
+Despite this long history of research, China, compared to Africa, was perceived as somewhat peripheral to the study of hominin evolution.
 Although Homo erectus fossils have been found at several sites in China, with dates that make them comparable to those of Indonesian Homo erectus, none seemed to approximate the antiquity of African sites.
-The notable finds at sites like Nariokotome and Olorgesaille took center stage during the 1970s and 80's, as scientists focused on elucidating the species' anatomy and adaptations in its African homeland.
-In contrast, fewer research projects were focused on East Asian sites (Qiu 2016).
+The notable finds at sites like Nariokotome and Olorgesaille took center stage during the 1970s and 1980s, as scientists focused on elucidating the species' anatomy and adaptations in its African homeland.
+In contrast, fewer research projects were focused on East Asian sites (Dennell and Roebroeks 2005; Qiu 2016).

 However, isolated claims of very ancient hominin occupation kept cropping up from different locations in Asia.
-While some were dismissed because of problems with dating methods or stratigraphic context, the 2018 publication of the discovery of stone tools from China dated to 2.1 million years caught everyone's attention.
-Dated by paleomagnetic techniques that date the associated soils and windblown dust, these tools indicate that hominins in Asia predated those at Dmanisi by at least 300,000 years (Zhu et al. 2018).
+While some were dismissed because of problems with dating methods or stratigraphic context, the 2018 publication of the discovery of 2.1-million-year-old stone tools from China caught everyone's attention.
+Based on paleomagnetic techniques that date the associated soils and windblown dust, these tools indicate that hominins in Asia predated those from the Georgian site of Dmanisi by at least 300,000 years (Zhu et al. 2018).
 In fact, the tools are older than any Homo erectus fossils anywhere.
-Since no fossils were found with the tools, it isn't known which species made them, but it opens up the intriguing possibility that hominins earlier than Homo erectus could have migrated out of Africa.
-These exciting new discoveries are shaking up previously held views of the East Asian human fossil record.
+Since no fossils were found with the tools, it isn't known which species made them, but it opens up the intriguing possibility that hominins could have migrated out of Africa earlier than Homo erectus.
+These new discoveries are shaking up previously held views of the East Asian human fossil record.